MarcDirven/cpp-lazy/README.md

 auto nth = next(view.begin(), 4);
 ```

-If, for some reason, you do not wish do do this, then be sure to use `lz::next/lz::distance` for the following iterators:
+If, for some reason, you do not wish to do this, then be sure to use `lz::next/lz::distance` for the following iterators:
 - `CartesianProductIterator` created by `lz::cartesian::begin`
 - `Range` created by `lz::range::begin`
 - `TakeEveryIterator` created by `lz::takeEvery::begin`
 - `ChunksIterator` created by `lz::chunks::begin`
 - `FlattenIterator` created by `lz::flatten::begin`
+- `ExcludeIterator` created by `lz::exclude::begin`

 # Installation